Itakello/Plantalot/README.md

 # Plantalot

-+
-Plantalot is an Android app developed in Italian for the course "Laboratory of Programming for Mobile Systems and Tablets", created in collaboration with [Davide Vecchi](https://github.com/davidevecchi) (davidevecchi) and [itakello](https://github.com/itakello).
+Plantalot is an Android app developed in Italian for the course "Laboratory of Programming for Mobile Systems and Tablets", created in collaboration with [Davide Vecchi](https://github.com/davidevecchi) (davidevecchi) and [itakello](https://github.com/itakello) (itakello).
-+

 The goal of the app is to help users organize and maintain their home vegetable garden by providing detailed information on a wide variety of vegetables:
-+

 ![Vegetable example](assets/Ortaggio.png)

 ## Features